MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 }
 ```

 Quantinuum supports dynamic bools and integers, which means bools and integers that depend on measurement results.
-Note that `r0` is a `Result` type that can be used as a dynamic bool.
+Note that `r0` is a `Result` type that can be used to generate dynamic bool and integer values.

 ```qsharp
         let dynamicBool = r0 != Zero;